Netsparker identified possible phishing by navigating browser tabs but was unable to confirm the vulnerability.

 target="_blank" can modify window.opener.location and replace the parent webpage with something else, even on a different origin.

 While this vulnerability doesn't allow script execution, it does allow phishing attacks that silently replace the parent tab.
 If the links lack

 rel="noopener noreferrer" attribute, a third party site can change the URL of the source tab using window.opener.location.assign and trick the users into thinking that they’re still in a trusted page and lead them to enter their sensitive data on the malicious website.

-To prevent pages from abusing window.opener, use rel=noopener.
-This ensures window.opener is null in Chrome 49 and Opera 36.
+rel=noopenerto the links to prevent pages from abusing window.opener.
+This ensures that the page cannot access the window.opener property in Chrome and Opera browsers.